springdoc/springdoc-openapi-gradle-plugin/README.md

 Gradle plugin for springdoc-openapi.

 This plugin allows you to generate an OpenAPI 3 specification for a Spring Boot application from a Gradle build.
-The plugin does this with help of springdoc-openapi-core.

 Compatibility Notes
 -------------------